Al3x-G/GM-RockClimbing/README.md

 ### Media

 All the pictures through the pages of the website are owned and taken by me, with permission granted by the subjects in the images.

+Video used on the gallery page is linked to the public domain website 'YouTube'.

 ### Acknowledgements